-- 22 (9) "Person" means an individual, corporation, statutory trust, estate, trust, partnership (general or limited), limited - 23 liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or - 24 instrumentality, or any other legal or commercial entity or association. - 25 (10) "Personal power of attorney" means any limited durable power of attorney executed in this State or, if - 26 executed other than in this State, specifying that the laws of this State shall govern such power of attorney. - 27 (11) "Power of attorney" means a grant of authority to an agent to act in the place of the principal, whether or not - 28 the term power of attorney is used. - 29 (12) "Principal" means an individual who grants authority to an agent in a power of attorney acting for himself or - 30 herself and not as a fiduciary, officer, employee, representative, agent, or official of any legal, governmental, or commercial - 31 entity or association. - 32 (13) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other - 33 medium and is retrievable in perceivable form. - 34 (14) "Sign" means, with present intent to authenticate or adopt a record: - 35 a.
-To execute or adopt a tangible symbol; or - 36 b.
-To attach to or logically associate with the record an electronic sound, symbol, or process using an electronic - 37 program acceptable to the Department. - 38 (15) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin - 39 Islands, or any territory or insular possession subject to the jurisdiction of the United States. - 40 § 3202 Applicability. - 41 (a) This chapter shall only apply to limited durable powers of attorney which are executed for the sole purpose of - 42 completing documentation required and allowable by the Department to accomplish certain actions set forth in this title. - 43 The provisions of this chapter shall not apply to any business or individual who is specifically required by statute or - 44 regulation to identify persons who have authority to sign on behalf of the business or individual.
-In those instances, all - 45 documentation must still be executed by an individual who has been previously identified in writing to the Department. - 46 (b) A power of attorney that was granted in compliance with the laws of the jurisdiction governing such power of - 47 attorney will be recognized and enforceable under the laws of the State of Delaware in accordance with its terms. - 48 § 3203 Power of attorney is durable. - 49 A power of attorney is durable if it contains the words: "This power of attorney shall not be affected by the - 50 subsequent incapacity of the principal," or "This power of attorney shall become effective upon the incapacity of the
+20 (8) "Limited" means that the power of attorney authorized herein is for the sole purpose of completing all 21 paperwork necessary to accomplish any required action(s) set forth in this title.
+22 (9) "Person" means an individual, corporation, statutory trust, estate, trust, partnership (general or limited), limited 23 liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or 24 instrumentality, or any other legal or commercial entity or association.
+25 (10) "Personal power of attorney" means any limited durable power of attorney executed in this State or, if 26 executed other than in this State, specifying that the laws of this State shall govern such power of attorney.
+27 (11) "Power of attorney" means a grant of authority to an agent to act in the place of the principal, whether or not 28 the term power of attorney is used.
+29 (12) "Principal" means an individual who grants authority to an agent in a power of attorney acting for himself or 30 herself and not as a fiduciary, officer, employee, representative, agent or official of any legal, governmental, or commercial 31 entity or association.
+32 (13) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other 33 medium and is retrievable in perceivable form.
+34 (14) "Sign" means, with present intent to authenticate or adopt a record: 35 a.
+To execute or adopt a tangible symbol; or 36 b.
+To attach to or logically associate with the record an electronic sound, symbol, or process using an 37 electronic program acceptable to the Department.
+38 (15) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin 39 Islands, or any territory or insular possession subject to the jurisdiction of the United States.
+40 § 3202 Applicability.
+41 (a) This chapter shall only apply to limited durable powers of attorney which are executed for the sole purpose of 42 completing documentation required and allowable by the Department to accomplish certain actions set forth in this title.
+43 (1) The provisions of this chapter shall not apply to any business or individual who is specifically required by 44 statute or regulation to identify persons who have authority to sign on behalf of the business or individual.
+In those 45 instances, all documentation must still be executed by an individual who has been previously identified in writing to the 46 Department.
+47 (b) A power of attorney that was granted in compliance with the laws of the jurisdiction governing such power of 48 attorney will be recognized and enforceable under the laws of the State of Delaware in accordance with its terms.
+49 § 3203 Power of attorney is durable.